LOCAL LAW ENFORCEMENT GENERAL INFORMATION

 First Constable — Jon Boucher; 802-917-4855

 Vermont Constables can be called on to serve a summons from a court to a party in a lawsuit, destroy animals, kill injured deer, assist the health officer in the discharge of his or her duties, serve as a district court officer, and/or remove disorderly people from town meeting.
 Selectboards may direct their constables to enforce civil ordinances.

 East Montpelier Animal Control Officers

-Brought to you by the Central Vermont State Police Community Advisory Board.
+This page brought to you by the Central Vermont State Police Community Advisory Board